Revolution Brokers Mortgage Repayment Calculator

 What is bridging finance?

 Bridging finance takes the form of a short-term loan, providing those in need of large sums of money in a short timeframe with a financing option.
-Since the annual interest rate attached to a bridging loan is generally higher than those offered by high-street banks and other traditional lenders, they are not appropriate for long-term repayment schedules.
-Normally, bridging loans are repaid over a 12-month schedule or less, although on occasion they can last up to two years.
+Since the annual interest rate attached to a bridging loan is generally higher than those offered by high-street banks and other traditional lenders, they are not appropriate for long-term repayment schedules – you may notice the approximate interest rates used in a bridging loan calculator are higher than for a conventional mortgage.
+Normally, bridging loans are repaid over a 12-month schedule or less, although on occasion they can last up to two years, with the total repayable calculated by the bridging loan calculator.

 When are bridging loans appropriate?

-Of course, there are plenty of other situations where bridging finance makes sense, including:
+Of course, there are plenty of other situations where bridging finance makes sense, and a bridging loan calculator is a useful tool, including:

 How quickly will I receive a decision on my bridging loan application?

-As long as you make your enquiry to us within the normal working week, we can generally give you an initial decision with minutes.
+As long as you make your enquiry to us within the normal working week, we can generally give you an initial decision within minutes – our bridging loan calculator is always available to use.
 We’ll then follow this up with an email confirmation within the hour, at which point you can decide whether or not you wish to proceed with the process further.
 If you do, we’ll send you our finance pack which contains all of the details we will require to file an application (including any necessary documentation we need from you).
-Once we have all of the information we need, we’ll then handle your application process from start to finish.
+Once we have all of the information we need, we’ll then handle your application process from start to finish from initial bridging loan calculator estimates to completion.

 While some websites may claim they can grant you access to the funds from bridging finance within a matter of hours, the truth is that a bridging loan must follow all of the same legal procedures as a conventional mortgage.
 As such, it’s unlikely that those websites can actually follow through on their promise, but you can rest assured we will do everything we can to expedite the process as much as possible.
 In a best-case scenario, it’s possible to receive the funds in your account five working days afterwards, however, in reality, it may take longer to arrive at this point.